kickygit/hello-world/README.md

 # Credits

-Thanks to Johannes Kager for all the funny memes he sends me on Instagram.
+Thanks to Johannes Kager who is a genuinely cool guy for all the funny memes he sends me on Instagram.